MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 Retrieve and Use a Proxy of a Shared Interface Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The consumer application can then retrieve the instance from the Kernel registry.
-For example, using the ``ServiceRegistry``:
+The consumer application can then retrieve the instance from the Kernel registry like so:

 .. code:: java

    MyInterface otherAppInstance = ServiceFactory.getServiceRegistry().getService(MyInterface.class);
    // otherAppInstance is actually an instance of the proxy class owned by the consumer application

-And it can call the interface methods transparently.
-For example:
+Then it can call the interface methods transparently:

 .. code:: java